sondreluc/react-under-the-hood/chapters/chapter_3.md

 Whenever `setState` is called in a component, React will consider that tree node to be dirty.
 React will then trigger a re-render off all the dirty nodes and their children.
 During an event loop, React batch all these modifications to the DOM so that it's only touched once.

 Still, the fact that React triggers a re-render of a component's children, even if it doesn't need to be updated, is a leak in the Virtual DOM abstraction.
-But again, this is consistent, predictable, and generally not a problem for maintainability or performance.
+Generally, this is not a performance problem since the biggest performance bottleneck will be updating the DOM.

+If you need to get even more performance improvements, there is a way to tell React not to trigger a re-render.
 React provides hooks into a components lifecycle, and one of those methods is called `shouldComponentUpdate`.

 ```javascript
 var MyComponent = React.createClass({